-Essential Oil-Controlling Skincare Routine: To get the best from your routine and control your oil, follow the steps below:
+My Recommended Oil-Controlling Routine: To get the best from your routine and control your oil, follow the steps below:

 1. Wash.
 Wash your face with a water-soluble cleanser (preferably in gel form) that's gentle enough to use twice daily and rinses easily.
-My recommendation: A gel-based cleanser that is dye- and fragrance-free.
+Our Vita Cleanse Simple Cleansing Gel works great!
+It's free of dye, fragrance, and sulfates.

 2. Tone.
 Toning skin isn't a step to be skipped, especially for those with oily skin.
-Toning skin helps to minimize oversized pores while also providing the skin with healing anti-irritants.
+Toning skin helps to minimize oversized pores while also supplying skin-replenishing and healing ingredients.
 The toner you chose should be free of alcohol, witch hazel, menthol, eucalyptus, and other irritants.

 3. Exfoliate.
 Exfoliating skin removes the dead, thickened skin cells that lay atop skin and if you've read my other articles, you know I'm a huge fan of both BHAs and AHAs (alpha hydroxy acids).
 Both exfoliants allow the cells to function like healthy skin cells should while also improving collagen production.
 However, for those with oily skin, the use of a well-formulated BHA helps control the way the oil flows through the pore to the skin's surface.
 Look for a BHA in a gel or liquid form and apply once every-other-day until your skin becomes acquainted with the product.
 After, apply exfoliant once daily or every-other-day.
 Remember: Do not apply exfoliants to the upper eyelid or underneath the eye area.